nirus/Angular-Route-Injector/README.md

 **Note:**

-> Your Controller name will be automatically be genrated by plugin my concatenating YOUR_MOUDULE_NAME + "Controller" string.
+> Your Controller name will be automatically be genrated by plugin by concatenating YOUR_MOUDULE_NAME + "Controller" string.

 ```
 Example:

-  YOUR_MODULE_NAME : "login"
+  If you YOUR_MODULE_NAME = "login"
-  Controller name generated: 'loginController'
+  Then Controller name generated = "loginController"

 ```

 ## Support:

-I welcome suggesstion or improvements on this plugin.
+I welcome suggestions or improvements on this plugin.
 I encourage developers, code enthusiastist's to add functionalities or make this as a rich plugin with plethora of features by contributing the code.
+Fiddle with the code.Happy coding :)

 Raise a question on stackoverflow and mail me the link or raise a issue on github.